Interactive Luminosity Masks

 Tags:

-The Interactive Luminosity Panel (ILM) is a novel Adobe Photoshop extension for creating luminosity and saturation masks in a more efficient and user friendly way.
+The Interactive Luminosity Panel (ILM) is a novel Adobe Photoshop extension for creating luminosity and saturation masks in a more efficient and user-friendly way.
 ILM allows the interactive creation of custom luminosity/saturation masks/selections with instantaneous visual feedback.
-The main advantage of ILM over the traditional luminosity mask approach (i.e., running actions which create a fixed number of possible luminosity mask channels) are:
+The main advantages of ILM over the traditional luminosity mask approach (i.e., running actions which create a fixed number of possible luminosity mask channels) are:

 License